DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 They filed in.
 The interior was sparse but organized—a testament to someone who'd learned to live with very little.
 A single camping stove.
 A makeshift desk covered in handwritten notes.
 Walls lined with what looked like resonance diagrams drawn in chalk.

+In one corner, Jason spotted a battery bank connected to solar panels visible through a broken window, jury-rigged to power a single old laptop and what looked like a resonance monitoring array built from salvaged equipment.

 Elyra closed the door behind them, engaged three separate locks, then turned to face them fully.
 In better light, Jason could see more clearly—the scars along her neck that disappeared under her collar, the way she held herself with careful balance, compensating for damage that didn't show.

 "So," she said, settling into a chair that was positioned to keep them all in view.
 "RAE.
 The Resonant Alignment Entity.
 The thing they said was contained.
 The thing they lied about."
 She looked at Jason.
 "How much of her is left?"